yugandhar99/three-tier-devops-platforms/README.md

-# Three-Tier DevOps Platform on AWS E KS
+# Three-Tier DevOps Platform on AWS EKS

 A production-style DevOps project for deploying a **React frontend**, **Spring Boot backend**, and **MySQL database** using **Docker**, **Helm**, **ArgoCD GitOps**, and **AWS EKS**.